jcorporation/myGPIOd/README.md

 # myGPIOd

 myGPIOd is a lightweight GPIO controlling framework.
-It is written in C and has no hard dependencies but the libgpiod2 library version 2.
+It is written in C and depends on [libgpiod version 2.x.x](https://libgpiod.readthedocs.io/).

 It consists of a daemon, a client library and a command line tool.
 It is designed to run on Raspberry PIs and similar devices.